Setting targets actually decreases your performance. Don't believe me? See this video...

 This is an insight that many managers don't have today: as manager you must design and manage the system.
 Setting arbitrary targets and not providing a method (system) is useless!

-John Seddon, is a very good explanation of how targets are useless and even counter productive.
+The video below of a conversation with John Seddon, is a very good explanation of how targets are useless and even counter productive.
 I especially loved his points:

 1. there's no reliable method for setting a target